pdxmele/python-geodata-bffs/presentation.md

                         except Exception, e:
                             print 'Error transforming feature ' + f['id']

   This script uses PyProj's ```transform``` to convert every coordinate in the data to the new coordinate system, defined with ```from_epsg``` via its [EPSG](http://epsg.io/) [SRID code](http://en.wikipedia.org/wiki/SRID), 2613.
-Since the original dataset included both Polygons and MultiPolygons and these data structures differ (MultiPolygon coordinates live one level deeper so they can contain a number of Polygons), we handled each type differently.
+Since the original dataset included both Polygons and MultiPolygons and these data structures differ (MultiPolygon coordinates live one level deeper so they can contain a collection of Polygons), we handled each type differently.
 [Learn more about geometry types in Fiona here](http://toblerity.org/fiona/manual.html#record-geometry).

 2. Enjoy your new projection!